Protesters Gather Outside Mitch McConnell’s Kentucky Home After His Statement On Supreme Court Vacancy

 As the Fox News report noted, one demonstrator was arrested this weekend on a charge of disorderly conduct and improper parking, with police saying she parked her car in a pharmacy parking lot without planning to shop at the store.
 As the car was about to be towed, the woman went into the store and purchased beer, but police proceeded with her arrest anyway, the report noted.

 The Inquisitr reported on Friday that McConnell released a statement calling on Donald Trump to pick a nominee for the empty seat.
 A number of other Senate Republicans have said they plan to confirm a nominee from Trump, though many of them had joined McConnell in 2016 by saying that there should not be any vacancies filled during an election year.
-Obama’s nomination of Merrick Garland was never put to a vote, and the seat remained open until Trump nominated Neil Gorsuch the following year and the Senate, led by McConnell as majority leader, confirmed him in a vote that included three Democrats voting in favor.
+Obama’s nomination of Merrick Garland was never put to a vote, and the seat remained open until Trump nominated Neil Gorsuch the following year.
+The Senate, led by McConnell as majority leader, confirmed him in a vote that included three Democrats voting in favor.

 As Fox News reported, it was not clear whether McConnell was in his Kentucky home at the time of the protest.